cfengine/documentation/guide/special-topics/build-deploy-manage-audit.markdown

 Deploying a policy is a potentially dangerous operation, as it will lead to change, with associated risk.
 Side-effects are common, and often result from incomplete planning.
-(See the CFEngine Special Topics Guide onChange Management).
+(See the CFEngine Special Topics Guide on Change Management).

 The following sequence forms a checklist for deploying successful policy change: